 No performance optimization (control)

-Ok, I know that I spat a lot of technical information and tables at you in the previous sections.
-If you’re not a website performance junkie, that might’ve felt a little overwhelming.
+Ok, I know that I spat a lot of technical information at you in previous sections.
+If you’re not a website performance pro, that might’ve felt a little overwhelming.
 So here’s the human-friendly conclusions from all that test data:

 NitroPack made a huge improvement to my site’s page load times in all areas: